 💡 Tip: When you view a prescription as a PDF, you can choose to fax or print the prescription from the PDF view.
 For more information, see Generating a PDF prescription.

 Sign and send the prescription through eFax.
 For more information, see Faxing prescriptions.

 To exit without saving or signing the the prescription (i.e. to cancel your work), close the Prescription Dialog.

-💡 Tip: after signing a prescription in an encounter, you can also Print, Download, Fax, or Generate PDF from the Prescriptions area of the encounter.
+💡 Tip: After signing a prescription in an encounter, you can also Print, Download, Fax, or generate a PDF from the Prescriptions area of the encounter.

 Prescription started from Prescriptions area

 If the prescription was started from the Prescriptions area (Start/Open > Prescriptions), you must first sign the prescription before you can generate a copy.

 Click Sign, then choose one of the following options: